ceph/ceph/doc/dev/index.rst

 In short, this is the point where you "go public" with your modifications.
 Psychologically, you should be prepared to receive suggestions and constructive criticism.
-Don't worry!
+Do not worry!
 In our experience, the Ceph project is a friendly place!

 If you are uncertain how to use pull requests, you may read